rsoiffer/Forge-of-Power/character-creation.md

 For example, if you have a level 7 character, you could choose to put 5 levels in the Druid school and 2 levels in the Shapeshifter school.
 You then learn 5 powers from the Druid school, all of which can be either Novice or Veteran.
 You also learn 2 powers from the Shapeshifter school, both of which must be Novice.

-As another example, if you have a level 9 character, you could choose to put all 9 levels in the Diviner school.
-You then learn 9 powers from the Diviner school, all of which must be Novice or Veteran.
+As another example, if you have a level 9 character, you could choose to put all 9 levels in the Arcanist school.
+You then learn 9 powers from the Arcanist school, all of which must be Novice or Veteran.

+In addition, power schools have a list of Tier Bonuses, which represent general competencies you gain from your line of study.
+As soon as you meet the requirements to learn powers of a given tier in a school, you gain the the school's Tier Bonuses for that tier.

 ## Step 5.
 Choose your Ribbons